munificent/craftinginterpreters/book/introduction.md

 And, finally, Java is hugely popular.
 That means there's a good chance you already know it, so there's less for you to learn to get going in the book.
 If you aren't that familiar with Java, don't freak out.
 I try to stick to a fairly minimal subset of it.
-I use the diamond operator from Java 7 to makes things a little more terse, but that's about it as far as "advanced" features go.
+I use the diamond operator from Java 7 to make things a little more terse, but that's about it as far as "advanced" features go.
 If you know another object-oriented language like C# or C++, you can probably muddle through fine.